In this article I’ll share with you the best waist exercises that helped me regain my core strength and muscles.

 It’s important to remember a few things about waist exercises and core strength building.
 If you are post-partum, make sure you get cleared with your doctor before you get started!

 They key to showing off your core muscles is that you can’t have a lot of body fat, because you won’t be able to see your muscles otherwise.
 All of the exercises below can be done with a waist trainer ← click to read more about this.
-I used one to help me target my core, increase the intensity of my workouts, and help me get a hourglass figure.
+I used one to help me target my core, increase the intensity of my waist workout, and help me get a hourglass figure.

 Top 5 Waist Exercises to Get a Tiny Waist